 The other more radical idea we proposed was for the line to divide at EM Parkway with a new line being constructed from there to Derby and then Stoke, then connecting to the WCML to Manchester.
 This would subtract traffic demand from the WCML to Stoke.
 We still consider this a better, cheaper and more effective solution.

-It never was our intention to consider the high speed line extensions to Glasgow and Edinburgh last.
+And on to Scotland: It never was our intention to consider the high speed line extensions to Glasgow and Edinburgh last.
 However, since the importance, in detail, is much less in the White Paper than the connections to the North West and Yorkshire, then that is the way the blog has turned out.
 It does not mean our opinion about the importance of the connections to Glasgow and Edinburgh is diminished, quite the contrary.

-Part of the reasons given for a high speed line to Scotland is to reduce the road and air traffic, and thus noise and pollution, while obtaining a reduction in the use of already overcrowded trunk roads/ motorways, thus reducing the need to construct new ones.Therefore, cannot we construct (or upgrade at the very least) where it i
+Part of the reasons given for a high speed line to Scotland is to reduce the road and air traffic, and thus noise and pollution, while obtaining a reduction in the use of already overcrowded trunk roads/ motorways, thus reducing the need to construct new ones.Therefore, cannot we construct (or upgrade at the very least) where it is easiest?

-always look at the problems from south to north, from bottom to top.
+There is a tendancy to look at all problems to be solved as starting from London.
+This means we always look at the problems from south to north, from bottom to top.
 That is not wrong but we can get a better perspective if we turn the map round with Glasgow and Edinburgh at the bottom while London is at the top.
 If we go upwards from Glasgow we see that there is no city of note before Carlisle.
 If we go upwards from Edinburgh then the same is true until Newcastle.

 SCOTLAND